-Britain has so far committed to buying 48 of the new planes, and is expected to announce plans for the next 14 jets soon.
-It has already received three jets.
+Britain has so far committed to buying 48 of the new planes, and remains committed to the F-35 program, but its defense budget remains under pressure.

-Italy initially planned to buy 131 F-35 fighters, but curtailed its order to 90 jets in 2012.
-It is now slated to buy 60 F-35A models and 30 F-35Bs, but tough budget pressures in Europe and an inconclusive election could still pare that 90-jet order in coming years, experts say.
+Italy initially planned to buy 131 F-35 fighters, but curtailed its order early last year.
+Now it is slated to buy 60 F-35A models and 30 F-35Bs, but tough budget pressures in Europe and an inconclusive election could still pare that 90-jet order in coming years, experts say.

 Japan announced in December 2011 that it was ordering 42 F-35 A-model jets.